Guidance

 (a) a monetary penalty has not been imposed under section 146 or 148, but

-(b)the Treasury is satisfied, on the balance of probabilities, that a person has breached a prohibition, or failed to comply with an obligation, that is imposed by or under financial sanctions legislation.
+(b) the Treasury is satisfied, on the balance of probabilities, that a person has breached a prohibition, or failed to comply with an obligation, that is imposed by or under financial sanctions legislation.

-10.1 Circumstances in which OFSI may make a Disclosure
+12.1.
+Circumstances in which OFSI may make a Disclosure

-Such Disclosures will usually publicly name the firm or individual who has committed the breach and provide a summary of the facts of the breach.
+Such Disclosure will usually publicly name the firm or individual who has committed the breach and provide a summary of the facts of the breach.
 There are also other circumstances in which OFSI may deem a Disclosure to be a fair and proportionate outcome, including:

-- exceptionally, where it is not in the public interest to issue a monetary penalty
+• exceptionally, where it is not in the public interest to issue a monetary penalty.

 A Disclosure which highlights compliance lessons for industry may focus on an individual case or deal with several cases of a similar nature.
 This will allow OFSI to highlight specific risks as well as broader trends which may make it easier for industry actors to comply with financial sanctions.

-The bar for OFSI making a Disclosure in lieu of a monetary penalty (where the case is assessed as sufficiently serious for a monetary penalty) is high and this option is reserved for genuinely exceptional circumstances.
+The bar for OFSI making a Disclosure in lieu of a monetary penalty (where the case is assessed as serious enough for a monetary penalty) is high and this option is reserved for genuinely exceptional circumstances.
 For example, this might be appropriate in certain humanitarian cases where a breach is serious enough to justify a penalty but, on the particular facts, a monetary penalty would not be in the public interest.

-10.2 Timing of publication where a Disclosure is made
+12.2.
+Timing of publication where a Disclosure is made

 Where OFSI intends to make a Disclosure, OFSI will, prior to publication, inform the person that OFSI has assessed to have committed a breach of our intention to publish a case summary if it is OFSI’s intention to name the person in the Disclosure.